jbsouthe/appd-etl-export-tool/README.md

 ### Running in Kubernetes

 This utility can be run as a kubernetes pod by either using the public image "johnsoutherland/appdynamics-etl-tool:1.2", or creating a custom image in your own hosting environment.
-Check the examples in the ./container directory, or use this information
+Check the examples in the ./container directory, or use this information. https://hub.docker.com/r/johnsoutherland/appdynamics-etl-tool/tags

 #### Create local Docker image, Optional